 After the robotic house maid from the 1960s TV show The Jetsons.

-After an early-2000s chatbot capable of responding to many queries, or a programmable microbot from the same era.
+After the maid in The Brady Bunch; or an early-2000s chatbot capable of responding to many queries, or a programmable microbot from the same era.

 After a popular 1940s comic strip about a maid, or the 1960s TV show based on it.

 After Batman’s trusted butler and father-figure.

 - DJ Roomba

 After an actual Roomba that appeared on the 2010s TV show Parks and Recreation.

 After a beloved Disney character commissioned to clean the entire planet Earth in the movie of the same name.